The S.U. Carburetter

 The DU6 carburetter

-These dual choke carburetters of It in. diameter throttle bore were used almost exclusively on the Coventry Climax 11/2 litre twin cam engines.
-New units are not now available.
+These dual choke carburetters with a 1½ in. diameter throttle bore were used almost exclusively on the Coventry Climax 1½ litre twin cam engines.
+New units are no longer available.

-Whilst they work on the basic S.U. principle they have an additional full throttle - diaphragm operated weakening device.
-It was necessary to introduce this weakener to overcome excessive mixture spread between full throttle and part throttle conditions.
-Without this device it was found that correct part throttle tuning produced an over-rich condition at full throttle, and conversely, correct full throttle tuning resulted in an over-weak mixture at part throttle.
+Although they operate on the basic S.U. principle, they include an additional full-throttle, diaphragm-operated weakening device to overcome excessive mixture spread between full and part throttle conditions.
+Without this device, correct part-throttle tuning would produce an over-rich mixture at full throttle, and conversely, correct full-throttle tuning would result in an over-weak mixture at part throttle.

-One other feature on these instruments was the positioning of the float chamber between the two chokes of the carburetter.
-This necessitated the use of a narrow rectangular doped cork float, which is satisfactory in petrol but cannot be used with methanol blends.
+Another feature of these instruments is the positioning of the float chamber between the two chokes of the carburetter.
+This requires a narrow, rectangular, doped cork float, which is satisfactory in petrol but unsuitable for methanol blends.

 SETTING OF S.U.
 CARBURETTERS

-Once the correct carburetter needle and spring have been established, tuning of the S.U. carburetter is normally confined to correct idling adjustment.
-As a preliminary to making any alteration of this setting it is, however, advisable to ascertain thin the ignition system is in good order and correctly set, that the engine is in good mechanical condition, i.e. tappet clearances, compressions, etc., and that the carburetter is mechanically sound and its jet correctly centred.
-It is also necessary that the engine should have been run to obtain its normal working temperature.
+Once the correct carburetter needle and spring have been established, tuning is normally confined to correct idling adjustment.
+Before any adjustment, however, it is advisable to ensure that the ignition system is in good order, the engine is mechanically sound (tappet clearances, compressions, etc.), and that the carburetter is mechanically sound with its jet correctly centred.
+The engine should also have been run to its normal operating temperature.

 tech